aws-solutions-library-samples/guidance-for-medialake-on-aws/assets/docs/MediaLake-Installation-Guide.md

 5. Acknowledge required checkboxes, hit **Next**, then **Submit**.
    ![Acknowledge](../images/installation-guide/CF-Install-5.png)
    ![Acknowledge](../images/installation-guide/CF-Install-6.png)
 6. After provisioning, you'll receive login details by email.
+Full provisioning may take more than 1 hour.
+To check on the status after the CloudFormation has finished, navigate to AWS CodePipeline and find the `MediaLakeCDKPipeline` job for real-time status of the remaining build items.

 ---